angshu-bikash/Azure-Dp-900-practice-dump-/README.md

 # Azure-Dp-900-practice-dump
-Important and basix questions to practice.
-May will help others too
+Important and basic questions to practice.
+May help others too